khufuproject/khufu_opinion/README.rst

 Paster.
 Once this has been done, you can create a new khufu_opinion project by simply running (where *Something* is the name of your new egg)::

-  paster create -t khufu_opinion Something
+  paster create -t khufu_starter Something

 Once the template egg has been created you should set it up in develop mode to start working on your project.